tom-forbes/Deep-Learning-with-CryptoPunks/README.md

 In command line
 1. git clone https://github.com/tom-forbes/Deep-Learning-with-CryptoPunks : Clone the directory into your working environment
 2. cd Deep-Learning-with-CryptoPunks/ : Make sure you are in the correct directory
 3. python generate_data.py : run python script to call opensea API, saves CryptoPunk images and converts them to array, also saves relevant metadata.
-May take 10-20 minutes.
+May take 1-1.5 hrs.
 4. You should now have the data in your directory to play with the classification and DCGAN scripts, they will work better with a GPU so i would upload the scripts to  google colab if you havent got your own preference.